City Council and Choctaw Utilities Authority

 Agendas are available prior to the meetings.
 Minutes are available following approval.

-Left to right, Chad Williams (Ward 1), Mike Birdsong (Ward 2), Jeannie Abts
+Pictured left to right, Chad Williams (Ward 1), Mike Birdsong (Ward 2),

 Choctaw has been governed by the Council-Manager form of government since 1973.
 Seven citizens serve on the City Council with six elected by ward and the Mayor elected at large, each for a four-year term.